Tags : Wildlife

-A natural habitat for over 600 Balinese long-tailed monkeys, the Sacred Monkey Forest Sanctuary in Ubud, Bali serves as a tourist hotspot owing to both its religious and wildlife value.
-With roughly 115 species of trees combined with the numerous monkeys looking for handouts from tourists, make this quite delightful for the nature-lovers.
+A natural habitat for over 600 Balinese long-tailed monkeys, the Sacred Monkey Forest Sanctuary in Ubud is a tourist hotspot due to its religious and wildlife value.
+With roughly 115 species of trees combined with the numerous monkeys looking for handouts from tourists, make this is quite delightful for the nature-lovers.

 As the name suggests, Sacred Monkey Forest Sanctuary is a pristine forest spread prolifically over an area of 12.5 hectares inhabited by a plethora of congenial monkeys located in Bali.
 Also known as Ubud Monkey Forest, this sanctuary is owned by Pandangetal community and managed by Mandala Suci Wenara Wana Management.
 A large number of people flock to this sanctuary every year to witness the great spectacle of various monkeys climbing from tree to tree and get a chance to interact with them first hand.